diegodoimo/geometry_icl_finetuning/README.md

 #### Important Arguments

-- `--checkpoint_dir`: Directory to save the extracted representations.
+- `--checkpoint_dir`: Name or path of the directory of the Hugging Face model.
 - `--dataset_name`: Name of the dataset to use.
 - `--dataset_path`: Path to the dataset.